SpectralDiff: A Generative Framework for Hyperspectral Image Classification with Diffusion Models: Experiments

 \subsubsection{Diffusion Model Analysis}

 We further analyzed the effects of the diffusion model on the final classification model.
-Firstly, to verify the diffusion model effectiveness, we used the well-trained diffusion model to recover and reconstruct the spectral curves of the hyperspectral data.
+Firstly, to verify the diffusion model effectiveness, we used the well-trained diffusion model to recover and reconstruct the spectral curves of the hyperspectral data. we utilized HIS images corrupted with Gaussian noise as the input, and performed the Reverse Spectral-Spatial Diffusion Process step by step for each timestamp.
 As an example, Fig.~\ref{fig:diffusion} presents the restoration effects corresponding to different timestamps on the Indian Pines dataset using a false-color image.
 From a visual perspective, the diffusion model basically reconstructs the original remote sensing image content.
-Additionally, Figs.~\ref{fig:diffusion_curve1}-\ref{fig:diffusion_curve2} show the restoration process for two different spectral curves of land-cover types.
-As the timestamps change, the spectral curves gradually reconstruct to the original shape of the land-cover types from a state similar to white noise.
+Additionally, Fig.~\ref{fig:diffusion_curve1} shows the reconstruction process for spectral curve of one land-cover type.
+As the timestamps change, the spectral curve gradually reconstructs to the original shape of the land-cover types from a state similar to white noise.
 This indicates that the diffusion model has embedded the spectral curve information into the model parameters, providing a data foundation for using the diffusion feature for land-cover classification.